Your nose is somehow running and stuffy at the same time. You keep sneezing. Your eyes are red and puffy and you want to scratch them off your face.

 Get a personal, allergist-picked Pack: Tell us about the symptoms and seasons that bother you most, along with a little about your treatment history, and we'll get you the personalized Allergy Pack and ongoing care you need to achieve peak relief.

 Oral antihistamines, nasal sprays, and eye drops are very effective at preventing and controlling your symptoms.
 However, you can also try natural, non-medicated remedies like artificial tears to wash out eye irritants and nasal saline spray to rinse off allergens.

 In terms of treatment, allergy immunotherapy (a.k.a allergy shots) or sublingual immunotherapy (tablets) can also help.
 In the case of the former, you’ll be injected with gradually-increasing doses of your allergen (for example, pollen), which will cause your immune system to become less sensitive to that substance—and hopefully reduce your seasonal allergies moving forward.
 In the case of the latter, your doctor is the best person to speak to to see if they’re the right option for you.

 You’re pretty sure you have seasonal allergies.
 But, there’s still that nagging thought in the back of your mind: What if it’s not allergies?
 What if you picked up a cold?
 Or the flu?
 Or coronavirus?

-Our quick quiz can tell you if your symptoms match closest with allergies, COVID-19, or the common cold.
-However, if you’re concerned about your symptoms and the best way to treat them, it’s best to speak with your doctor or a medical professional.
+Our quick quiz can tell you if your symptoms might closest with allergies, COVID-19, or the common cold.
+However in this case, if you’re concerned about your symptoms and the best way to treat them, it’s best to speak with your doctor or a medical professional.